TemaTechUnLtd/GovBright/README.md

 ## Setup
 1. Create a free account at https://postcoder.com/ and put your api key in AddressService.cs
 2. Change the connection strings in appsettings.json to point to your local instace of SQL Server
-3. Run migrations for both the authentication (Govbright.Web project ) and data (Govbright.DAL project) databases
+3. Run migrations and create databases for both the authentication (Govbright.Web project ) and data (Govbright.DAL project) features

 Have a click about and feel free to make any ammends/suggestions/constructive feedback.